 When the Test Manager is about to invoke the test purpose function, it evaluates the first configuration variable expression.
-This expression ensures that VSX_BLOCK_DEV is defined with a non-empty value in the execute mode configuration.
+This expression ensures that VSX\BLOCK\DEV is defined with a non-empty value in the execute mode configuration.
 If the expression is TRUE, the Test Manager prints the first test case information line and reports a result of UNRESOLVED, then moves on to the next test purpose function.
-Otherwise, the Test Manager evaluates the second configuration variable expression.
-This expression checks to see if VSX_BLOCK_DEV has been set to unsup.
-If this expression is TRUE, the Test Manager prints the second test case information line and reports a result of UNSUPPORTED, then moves on to the next test purpose function.
+Otherwise, the Test Manager evaluates the second configuration variable expression is TRUE, the Test Manager prints the second test case information line and reports a result of UNRESOLVED, then moves on to the expression is TRUE, the Test Manager prints the second test case information line and reports a result of UNSUPPORTED, then moves on to the next test purpose function.
+Otherwise, the Test Manager prints the second test case information line and reports a result of UNSUPPORTED, then moves on to the next test purpose function.
 Otherwise, the Test Manager instructs the realtime system to invoke the test purpose function.